Descendants (franchise): Wicked Woods: A Descendants Halloween Story (2019)

 A stop motion animation short film, Wicked Woods: A Descendants Halloween Story, was released on October 4, 2019.
 The story revolves around Mal (Dove Cameron) who tells her friends on Halloween night, about the legend of the Headless Horseman, one of Auradon's first villains, who is said to be lost in the woods of the city and has haunted them for hundreds of years.
-The shorts was animated using dolls from the Descendants 3 Hasbro toy line with Dove Cameron, Sofia Carson, Booboo Stewart, Cameron Boyce, Sarah Jeffery and China Anne McClain reprising their roles.
+The short was animated using dolls from the Descendants 3 Hasbro toy line with Dove Cameron, Sofia Carson, Booboo Stewart, Cameron Boyce, Sarah Jeffery and China Anne McClain reprising their roles.

 Wickedly Sweet: A Descendants Short Story (2024)

 A stop motion animation short film, Wickedly Sweet: A Descendants Short Story, was released on October 25, 2024 on Disney Channel's YouTube page and October 26, 2024 on Disney Channel.
 It centers around Red, Chloe, and Bridget getting their hands on the Sorcerer's Cookbook, but Uliana shows up and together, the four sing, dance, and cook some "wickedly sweet" treats.
 They sing new renditions of "Ways to Be Wicked" from Descendants 2 and "Life Is Sweeter" from Descendants: The Rise of Red.
-The short was animated using dolls from the Descendants: The Rise of Red Mattel toy line with Kylie Cantrall, Malia Baker, Ruby Rose Turner, and Dara Reneé reprising their roles.
+The short was animated using dolls from the Descendants: The Rise of Red Mattel toy line with Kylie Cantrall, Malia Baker, Ruby Rose Turner, and Dara Reneé reprising their characters in voice roles.